-Breast pain in men can have a variety of causes, from muscle strains to a cyst.
+Breast pain in men can have a variety of causes.
+Male breast pain can occur due to muscle strains, a cyst, or gynecomastia.
 Some causes might require treatment but are usually harmless.

 Most causes of breast pain in men are due to problems in breast tissue.
 These problems are usually treatable, and some will go away on their own.